alphagov/pay-tech-docs/source/documentation/04-quick-start-guide.md

 You will now make a test API call to GOV.UK Pay by creating a new payment.
 This is the call your service will make when initiating a payment using GOV.UK Pay.

 1. To test the API Explorer, select General from the API Explorer **Resource** dropdown menu.
-Select <a href="https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/general/create-new-payment" target="blank">Create new payment</a> from the API Explorer **Action** dropdown menu.
+Select <a href="https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/general/create-new-payment" target="blank">Create new payment</a> (link opens in new window) from the API Explorer **Action** dropdown menu.
 Click on the **Body** tab lower down to see an example JSON body that you would send when creating a payment.

 ```javascript
 {